Financial contagion: Policy implications

 Financial contagion is one of the main causes of financial regulation.
 A top priority for both domestic financial regulators and international organizations is to prevent financial contagion using financial regulation and planning the international financial architecture.
-This priority was especially important during the 2007-2008 period, when global economies were under challenge from the U.S. subprime mortgage crisis and European sovereign debt crisis.
+This priority was especially important during the 2007-2008 period, when global economies were under challenge from the U.S. subprime mortgage crisis and Euro area crisis.

 At the international level, under today's modern financial systems, a complicated web of claims and obligations link the balance sheets of a wide variety of intermediaries, such as hedge funds and banks, into a global financial network.
 The development of sophisticated financial products, such as credit default swaps and collateralized debt obligations, has complicated the financial regulation.
 As has been shown by the U.S. financial recession, the trigger of failure of Lehman Brothers dramatically spread the shock to the whole financial system and other financial markets.
 Therefore, understanding the reasons and mechanisms of international financial contagion can help policy makers improve the global financial regulation system and thus make it more resistant to shocks and contagions.

 At domestic level, financial fragility is always associated with a short maturity of outstanding debt as well as contingent public liabilities.
 Therefore, a better domestic financial regulation structure can improve an economy's liquidity and limit its exposure to contagion.
 A better understanding of financial contagion between financial intermediaries, including banking, rating agencies and hedge funds will be conducive to making financial reform in both U.S. and European Countries.
 For example, financial reformers study how to set up the capital ratio to balance maximizing banks' profit and shielding banks from shocks and contagions.